Mental Health

 The short answer is: whatever you and your doctor decide is best for your specific situation!

-Studies show that the benefit generally depends on the severity of the depression: The more severe the depression, the greater the benefits will be.
-In other words, antidepressants are effective against chronic, moderate and severe depression while they can be less effective in mild depression.
+Studies show that the benefit generally depends on the severity of the depression.
+The more severe the depression, the greater the benefits will be.
+In other words, antidepressants are effective against chronic, moderate and severe depression.
+They can be less effective in mild depression.

-One of the largest issues with both SSRIs and SNRI medications is that even if they help at first, any antidepressant may lose its effect after months or years, sometimes because the brain has become less responsive to the drug (tolerance).
+One of the largest issues with both SSRIs and SNRI medications is tolerance.
+Even if they help at first, any antidepressant may lose its effect after months or years.
+This happens because the brain has become less responsive to the drug.
 Solutions include increasing the dose and switching to another antidepressant with a different mechanism of action.

 Common side effects of antidepressants may include: